 There aren’t any health dangers when it comes to giving your rat rice.
 However, since most people put toppings on their food you have to be careful with that.
 Only give your rat plain rice.
 Rats already get much more sodium in their diet than they need so do not give your rat food that you’ve put salt on.
 Too much salt can lead to all kinds of health issues in your rat.

 Rice consists almost completely of carbs.
 It has a small amount of protein and almost no fat at all.

-The two main kinds of rice; brown and white, and they have different nutritional properties.
+There are two main kinds of rice: brown and white.
+Both of these types of rice have different nutritional properties.
 Let’s start off by taking a look at the white variety (100 grams), which contains the following nutrients per 100 grams:

 - 130 calories

 - 28.2 grams of carbs